mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-openid/index.md

 ## Configuring the IdP in DC/OS

-1. Log into the DC/OS web interface as a user with the `dcos:superuser` permission.
+1. Log into the DC/OS UI as a user with the `dcos:superuser` permission.

 1. Open the **Settings** -> **Identity Providers** tab.